zachg23/Azure-SOC/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, a mini honeynet was set up in Microsoft Azure, with log sources integrated into a Log Analytics workspace.
+Microsoft Sentinel was used to generate alerts and incidents from the logs.
+Metrics were collected before and after applying security controls in the insecure environment.
+The results showed a significant reduction in security events and incidents after implementing the controls, highlighting their effectiveness.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+Additionally, if the network resources had been more heavily used by regular users, it’s likely that more security events and alerts would have occurred in the 24 hours following the implementation.